oyindonesia/oybayar-docs/source/includes/en/_accepting-payments.md

 ### Completing transaction
 Each e-wallet provider has a different method to complete the transaction, redirection or push notification method.
 ShopeePay, LinkAja, and DANA use a redirection method.
 Meanwhile, OVO uses a push notification method.
 Please refer to these guidelines for completing transactions based on each provider:

-1. Complete e-wallet transactions via ShopeePay #todo hyperlink
+1. Complete e-wallet transactions via ShopeePay [ShopeePay Payment Journey](https://docs.oyindonesia.com/#e-wallet-payment-methods)
-1. Complete e-wallet transactions via LinkAja #todo hyperlink
+1. Complete e-wallet transactions via LinkAja [LinkAja Payment Journey](https://docs.oyindonesia.com/#e-wallet-payment-methods)
-1. Complete e-wallet transactions via DANA #todo hyperlink
+1. Complete e-wallet transactions via DANA [DANA Payment Journey](https://docs.oyindonesia.com/#e-wallet-payment-methods)
-1. Complete e-wallet transactions via OVO #todo hyperlink
+1. Complete e-wallet transactions via OVO [OVO Payment Journey](https://docs.oyindonesia.com/#e-wallet-payment-methods)

-To simulate demo transactions, please refer to this section: Simulate E-Wallet Payments - Product Docs #todo hyperlink
+To simulate demo transactions, please refer to this section: Simulate [E-Wallet Payments - Product Docs](https://docs.oyindonesia.com/#e-wallet-payment-methods)

 ### Checking transaction status
 All created E-wallet transactions are shown in OY!
 Dashboard.
 Navigate to “E-Wallet” to see the list of transactions.
 Inside the dashboard, you can see the details of the transactions, including all the transaction information inputted during creation, status of transactions, and the payment reference number.
 The dashboard also has a feature to search, filter, and export the list of transactions in various formats: Excel (.xlsx), PDF (.pdf), and CSV(.csv)